Jeoff123/Smart-Pet-Kennel-/README.md

 ## Additional Information

-The project circuit diagram will be added later.
+The project circuit diagram Is Not Good Looking And The Water Pump Is Not In The Diagram.
+The Water Pump Can Be Controled By A Relay.